Who am I, and what do I know about trade marks and how many of your problems is this going to resolve.

 This blog must be seen as no more than a very brief commentary on what a trade mark is, how it might be protected, and where to look for more detailed advice.

-When I started training in November 1969 we were operating under the Trade Marks Act 1938 which was repealed and replaced by the current Trade Marks Act 1994 which was introduced mainly to bring UK law into line with the European trade marks directive (a precursor to the introduction of the EU trade mark registration system).
-A significant difference between UK trade mark law before the introduction of the 1994 Act had been that in the UK it was the first person to start using a trade mark who was deemed entitled to it and its continued use.
-In most European countries (certainly those who made up the then EEC which became the EU) it was not the first user but the first to file an application to register it who was deemed entitled to it.
-This somewhat draconian point of view brought a degree of certainty to what in the UK often became a messy and unwieldy argument, sometimes settled on the basis of proof that one trader had stated using a trade mark a matter of days before another.
-For many years afterwards I was faced with what continued to be seen by laymen (and some lawyers who should have known better) as the 'irrefutable' argument "but I/my client started using it first!"
-(Just to keep things interesting for those who may be losing interest, there continue to be circumstances when it is the first user of a trade mark who is entitled to its continued use).
+At that time we were operating under the Trade Marks Act 1938 which was repealed and replaced by the current Trade Marks Act 1994 which was introduced mainly to bring UK law into line with the European trade marks directive (a precursor to the introduction of the EU trade mark registration system).
+A significant difference between the 'Old Act' (the 1938 Act) and the 1994 Act was that under the Old Act it had been the first person to start using a trade mark who was deemed entitled to it but the new 1994 Act followed European practice to make it the first to file an application who is deemed entitled to it.
+That is mainly because in the European countries (certainly those who made up the then EEC which became the EU) it was not the first user but the first to file an application to register it who was deemed entitled to it.
+Although there continue to be circumstances when it is the first user of a trade mark who is entitled to its continued use it is much safer to work on the basis that your best protection is to get your trade mark registered as soon as possible after coining it.

 What is a trade mark?